-Staying at Corte Eremo in the summer is totally different to being here for a few days in the winter.
+Staying in the farmhouse of Corte Eremo in the summer is totally different to being here for a few days in the winter.
 This page describes the seasons a bit more and the pros and cons of different months, so guests know what to expect and can plan their holiday accordingly.
 I’ll go heavy on the negative aspects just so there’s no way you won’t be prepared…

 Summer: June-July-August Hot.
 Hot and humid.
 Quite busy even though there’s no sea breeze and no fresh mountain air… It never rains.
+The garden at dusk is buzzing with mosquitoes.
+You absolutely must bring repellant and after bite, and spray yourself often.
 I’ll be working outside a lot and watering for hours a day.
 You can help if you want!
 We use fans, but don’t have or need air conditioning as the nights are cool(ish).
 Keep your shutters closed and the direct sun out of your room during the day.
 It might seem odd, but a closed room is much cooler… The sun is almost our enemy these months.
+People always get burned.
+I beg guests to protect themselves, but they associate lounging in the sun with a holiday, so it’s hard to convince them it is fierce.
 The vegetable garden is giving daily now, especially tomatoes, and the place smells of herbs from the kitchen garden.
 By late July the basil is big enough to start pinching back.
 The aquatic flowers are blooming in their pots – especially the pontederia and waterlilies.
 A summer boat trip on the lakes of Mantova to see the lotus flowers in bloom is a must!
 In 30 minutes you can bicycle into Mantova for ice cream and a stroll around the historic centre.
-The heat doesn’t keep people away – it remains a busy period for Corte Eremo.
+The heat and humidity don’t keep people away – it remains a busy period for Corte Eremo.
 People come in groups for courses of anything from Italian to painting to yoga… It’s salads and light lunches, and pizza at least once a week, and we eat late in the evening – sometimes sitting down to dinner at 9:30 or 10 pm, and still it might be warm outside.
 Don’t worry, though – cocktails and snacks start at 8!

 Autumn: September-October-November I love autumn.
 It begins warm and by November is chilly.
 September and October are beautiful months, but normally not that busy.
 September is aster and morning glory month, and normally a beautiful temperature, especially toward the later part of the month.
-We’ll pick a variety of delicious table grapes from the vines.
 The last couple weeks of October are often a bit rainy or foggy and damp, and are dedicated to preparing for our biggest party of the year: Halloween.
 November has been, for a few years running now, the quietest month of the year.
-November means gold Gingko biloba leaves and movies projected on the wall, hot popcorn and hot chocolate, a bit of rain, leaves falling, lots of work in the garden… I quite like it, as do the people who travel at this time.
+Sometimes I go away if I can.
+November means gold Gingko biloba leaves and movies projected on the wall, hot popcorn and hot chocolate, a bit of rain, leaves falling, lots of work in the garden… I quite like it, and don’t know why more people don’t travel at this time.
 There aren’t many flowers in the garden, but the silvers have picked up with the bit of autumn rain, and the ornamental grasses are beautiful now.

 The Hortus Horrei Blog documents the whole year in plants, so you can see what is flowering when.
 Scroll down to “Archive” and pick the month you’re interested in.
-If I travel, the blog comes with me, so don’t be confused if you sometimes see plants or gardens in England, America, Morocco or Japan – no, that isn’t Corte Eremo!
-This shot is from Japan. http://hortushorrei.tumblr.com
+If I travel, the blog comes with me, so don’t be confused if you sometimes see plants or gardens in England, America, Morocco or Japan – no, that isn’t Corte Eremo! http://hortushorrei.tumblr.com